 When I started this website in 2002, its intent was to showcase my clips for editors who might hire me.
 Pitch a story, include a URL, score the gig.
 And it often worked.
-Later I added a minimalist blog to keep the site fresh, and then — because I was still hard-coding everything up to that point — in 2008 I switched over to WordPress for technological ease.
+Later I added a minimalist blog to keep the site fresh, and then — because I was still hand coding everything up to that point — in 2008 I switched over to WordPress for technological ease.
 If I’m a blogger today, it’s by accident.

 With my career in a new phase and the links to many of my old articles regularly extinguishing, I realize it’s no longer terribly important to keep lists of everything I’ve ever written.
-So if you would like to read some of my nonfiction, here’s the best stuff that’s still available.
+So if you would like to read some of my short nonfiction, here’s the best stuff that’s still available.

 Anthropology, Archaeology, History

-Eight Million Sots in the Naked City.
-Reason, November 2007.
+Eight Million Sots in the Naked City

 Books, Food, Life

-Five Novels of the 1960s & 70s.
-Black Gate #13, Spring 2009.
+Philip K. Dick: Five Novels of the 1960s & 70s

-Rolling in Clover.
 Hartford Courant, 5 June 2009.

-Variations on a Roll.
 Hartford Courant, 9 August 2007.

 Hot versus cold lobster rolls.
 With recipes!